The Four Feathers (2002 film): Plot

 The British and Egyptian troops are not prepared for battle.
 The Mahdi rebels attack with spearmen, riflemen and cavalry, while the British forces form a defensive square.
 Firing volley after volley, the British repel the initial Mahdi assault just as they spot British cavalry reinforcements in their distinctive red uniforms.
-A force of skirmishers is sent to pursue the retreating Sudanese, but they are ambushed by Mahdi rebels and forced to fight on foot.
+A force of cavalry is sent to pursue the retreating Sudanese, but they are ambushed by Mahdi rebels and forced to fight on foot.
 Soon the British discover that the cavalry who they thought were reinforcements are Sudanese disguised in British uniforms.
 Among them is Faversham.
-The British square reorganises and fires a few volleys, in the process killing several skirmishers who have not yet returned to the square, including Edward Castleton, who had earlier given Harry a feather.
+The British square reorganises and fires a few volleys, in the process killing several survivors of the ambushed cavalry who have not yet returned to the square, including Edward Castleton, who had earlier given Harry a feather.
 Jack attempts to rescue Castleton in the process but is blinded when his rifle misfires.
 The British issue an order for retreat.

 Harry finds Jack during the battle and protects him after he was blinded.
 Harry finds letters from Ethne to Jack, but cares for his friend without identifying himself.
 Never knowing his rescuer, Jack is transported to England.
 He asks Ethne to marry him, but she does not answer and discusses it with Harry's father.

 Tom, another officer, arrives to tell Jack that Harry had visited him in Sudan.
 During the encounter, Harry confirms that he had sent Abou to alert the British of the Mahdi attack, and is bitter that his friends ignored the warning.
 Abou tells Harry that he believes Trench lives on in the notorious Mahdi prison of Omdurman.
 Upon learning this, Harry says he is determined to rescue him.
 Abou advises Harry against this venture, which is all but certain to lead to his death.
 Undeterred, Harry allows himself to be captured and imprisoned at Omdurman.

 In the prison, Harry finds Trench.
 They suffer greatly as they are starved and subjected to hard labor.
 After a failed escape attempt, they concede the hopelessness of their situation.
 Later Abou rescues Harry and Trench by giving them a poison to fake their deaths.
 A suspicious guard follows the removal of the bodies, along with three other guards.
 Harry and Abou kill the four.
 Abou returns to the desert, and Harry escorts Trench back to Britain.
 Harry is acknowledged by his father and Ethne reclaims her feather, as Harry has proven his bravery.
 She has become engaged to Jack.

-Jack learns that Harry was his rescuer when he happens to touch his face; he releases Ethne from their engagement.
+Jack learns that Harry was his rescuer when he touches Harry's face; Jack releases Ethne from their engagement.
 After a ceremony of remembrance, Harry and Ethne hold hands and are engaged again.